 College Football Betting in Pennsylvania

 Penn State ranks among the top 10 all-time in total wins.
 The Nittany Lions play at Beaver Stadium in University Park, Pennsylvania, currently the second-largest stadium in the Western hemisphere.
-James Franklin coaches Penn State.
+Currently, James Franklin is Penn State's head coach.

 Pittsburgh has played in the Atlantic Coast Conference (ACC) since 2013.
 The Panthers play their home games at Heinz Field, which they share with the Pittsburgh Steelers.
 Pat Narduzzi coaches them.

-Recommended resources to help you bet smartly on college football in Pennsylvania:
+Recommended resources to help you bet on college football in Pennsylvania: